Rupa42/weather-data-pipeline/README.md

 # Weather API Project

+# 🌦 Weather Data Pipeline

+This project fetches weather data using OpenWeatherMap API, processes it in Python, and stores it into a PostgreSQL database.

+## Steps:
+1. Fetch data from API using requests
+2. Transform JSON to structured format
+3. Insert data into PostgreSQL using psycopg2

+## Tools:
+- Python
+- PostgreSQL
+- Jupyter Notebook
+- DBeaver
-This project fetches weather data from an API, processes it using Python, and stores it in a PostgreSQL database.
+- This project fetches weather data from an API, processes it using Python, and stores it in a PostgreSQL database.
 It demonstrates data retrieval, processing, and storage workflow for a real-world API project.
+- Built a working ETL(Extract-Transform-Load) pipeline:
+- API(Extract)- Python(Transform) - PostgreSQL(Load)

 ## Project Structure